 Everyone has their own idea about what organic should be, but the government decides the standards.
 Rules vary from country to country, so what's organic somewhere else might not be organic in the United States.

-Organic and Made From Organic Grapes.
+certifications for wine in the United States; Organic and Made From Organic Grapes.
 What's the difference?
 Sulfites.

 Winemakers traditionally use tiny amounts of additional sulfur to help stabilize wines and prevent them from oxidizing.
 Many organic winemakers avoid this practice.
 Some people are also allergic to it.
 U.S. standards are on their side.
 If you see Organic on a wine label, that means there are no added sulfites.